gabryuri/starlink_study/README.md

 The interface exposed is a simple, yet effective Flask API.
 Its Swagger can be used to query data from the two existing routes.

 ## Final considerations
-- tests
+- Tests
 - Not using initdb sql commands but ORM instead
-- modelling with pydantic
+- Pydantic Modelling
-  - for input validations and enrichment - tradeoffs with performance on the input or on the output
+  - Input validations and enrichment:
+    -  tradeoffs with performance on the input or on the output
 - instead of harvesine, using PostGIS
   - no code in application side to solve for the closest satellite